France: EU fraud agency investigating candidate Le Pen - NewsBreak

 France: EU fraud agency investigating candidate Le Pen

-PARIS — (AP) — Paris prosecutors are studying a report by the European Union's fraud agency accusing French far-right presidential candidate Marine Le Pen and other members of her nationalist party of misusing public funds while serving in the European Parliament.
+Paris prosecutors are studying a report by the European Union's fraud agency accusing French far-right presidential candidate Marine Le Pen and other members of her nationalist party of misusing public funds while serving in the European Parliament .

-The report was disclosed by French investigative news site Mediapart just days before Le Pen faces incumbent Emmanuel Macron in a runoff election Sunday that could determine Europe's future direction.
-Le Pen's party National Rally seeks to diminish the EU's powers.

-Le Pen denied wrongdoing, dismissing the report as “foul play by the European Union a few days before the second round" of the election.
-Speaking Monday on a campaign stop in Normandy, she said, “I am well accustomed to this, and I think the French will absolutely not fall for it.”

 Macron, a pro-EU centrist, leads Le Pen in polls ahead of Sunday’s vote, though the race is tighter than when they faced off in 2017.